Icons of The Harlem Renaissance

 Marcus Garvey, The Visionary Leader

-Marcus Garvey, was a charismatic Pan-Africanist and ideological leader.
-In 1914, whilst living in London, the Jamaican established the Universal Negro Improvement Association (UNIA) to create unification of Africa and Africans in the diaspora, advocating for the end of European colonisation.
-His ideologies in the UK at the time, didn’t attract a following.
+Marcus Garvey, was a charismatic Black nationalist and ideological leader.
+In 1914, the Jamaican established the Universal Negro Improvement Association (UNIA) to create unification of Africa and Africans in the diaspora, advocating for the end of European colonisation.
 After two years, Garvey set up branches of the UNIA in Harlem and other parts of the North, where Garvey’s message and ideas, which became known as Garveyism, resonated with Black America.

 Harlem was his base, his dais.
 He campaigned for segregation, claiming it was for the advancement of Black people, Black pride and a Black economy.
 He never visited Africa, however emphasised the importance of a repatriation with the Back to Africa movement.
 His teaching and alliance with the leader of Klu Klux Klan (both believed in segregation) did not go down well with some of the other leading Black figures, namely with W.E.B Du Bois.
 They had a very public beef.